California mule deer

 The California mule deer (Odocoileus hemionus californicus) is a subspecies of mule deer whose range covers much of the state of California.

 Anatomy

 A typical mature male mule deer stands at around 40 inches in height at the shoulder and measures approximately 57 inches in total length, weighing in around 150 pounds in females and 200 pounds in males.
-The name "California Mule Deer" comes from their large, mule-like ears which, along with their black-tipped tail, make them easily distinguishable from other deer species.
-With a lifespan that can reach up to 22 years, these deer are built for endurance and adaptability, showcasing an impressive ability to navigate the diverse terrains of California, from coastal prairies to the Sierra Nevada mountains.
+Individuals may live up to 22 years in the wild, inhabiting various habitats from coastal prairies to mountains.